xiaochun888/CppUnitTestExpress/README.md

 2. Any member method or function can be tested.
 3. No concept to learn, no heavy documentation, just one assertion tool.
 4. No config, no test macro, no graphic interface, no extrernal library.
-5. Can run a test unit or group by wildcard name.
+5. Can run a test unit or suite by wild card pattern.
 6. Extended easily and integrated easily into an application.

 ## Assertions: